vblanco20-1/vulkan-guide/docs/chapter-3/scene_management.md

 Now that we have changed the code, you can try to remove the _triangleMesh, _monkeyMesh, and their hardcoded pipelines from Vulkan Engine class.
 We no longer need any of that, as we have a simple system to manage the meshes and pipelines now.

 Feel free to play around with the amount of triangles and monkeys created in the load_scene function, or to change how they are generated.
-You will find you can reach object counts in the hundreds of thousands before it gets slow.
+You will find you can reach object counts in the hundreds of thousands before it gets slow if you disable the debug layers and run in release mode.
+In debug mode with layers it wont be that fast.

+Now that we have an engine that actually does something.
+There are some exercises you can try to do.
+- Clean up all the hardcoded pipelines and meshes from VulkanEngine class
+- Create multiple pipelines with newer shaders, and use them to render monkeys each with a different material each
+- Load more meshes.
+As long as its a obj with TRIANGLE meshes, it should work fine.
+Make sure on export that the obj includes normals and colors
+- Add WASD controls to the camera.
+For that, you would need to modify the camera matrices in the draw functions.
+- Sort the renderables array before rendering by Pipeline and Mesh, to reduce number of binds.